Identification, Images, & Information

 Habitat

-Moist areas such as under rocks, rotting logs, leaf debris.
+Moist habitats under rocks, rotting logs, organic debris, etc.

 Food